dovecot/documentation/docs/core/config/mailbox/formats/mbox.md

 to have mailboxes which contain both messages and child mailboxes.

-However, the behaviour (for mailboxes other than INBOX) can be changed using the `DIRNAME` parameter.
-If the `DIRNAME` parameter is specified with a particular value, then Dovecot will store messages in a file with a name of that value, in a directory with a name equivalent to the mailbox name.
+However, the behaviour (for mailboxes other than INBOX) can be changed using the [[setting,mailbox_directory_name]] setting.
+If it is specified, Dovecot stores messages in a mbox file with a name of that value, in a directory with a name equivalent to the mailbox name.

 There are, however, some further considerations when doing this; see [child folders](#child-folders) for an example.